ajsmit/Intro_R_Official/docs/index.md

 \begin{center}\includegraphics[width=1\linewidth]{figures/769_life_finds_a_way} \end{center}

 This online book contains all of the content to be covered in this Intro R Workshop.
-The associated files may be downloaded at: https://github.com/ajsmit/Intro_R_Official
+The associated files may be downloaded at https://github.com/ajsmit/Intro_R_Official
 Please use the table of contents (TOC) on the left to navigate the course content as desired.